Kad3n13/C458/README2.md

 - Use **nutrition facts labels** to obtain product-specific information (e.g., serving size, calories, nutrient information).
 Compare food labels to help you select healthier, nutrient-dense foods and monitor portion sizes.

+# Nutrition Quiz

+---

+## Question 1 of 3

+**Anita is trying to eat healthier and follow the U.S. Dietary Guidelines.
+Which guideline is one of the recommendations?**

+- ❌ Only animal sources of protein provide adequate levels of protein.
+- ❌ Fruit juice is considered a good option for increasing fruit consumption.
+- ❌ Saturated fats are considered the better option when compared to unsaturated fats.
+- ✅ Low-fat and non-fat milk are preferable to whole milk.

+---

+## Question 2 of 3

+**Kai is planning meals for the week using the MyPlate tool and U.S. dietary guideline recommendations.
+They currently eat chicken, turkey, and tofu.
+Which strategy can they use to increase the variety of nutrient-dense protein sources?**

+- ❌ Avoid all animal products and adopt a vegetarian diet with rice, beans, soy products, nuts, and seeds.
+- ✅ Add lean meats, low-fat dairy products, beans, nuts, seeds, fish, and seafood to their current protein choices.
+- ❌ Eat more chicken, turkey, and fish, and add low-fat dairy products, but avoid red meat and pork.
+- ❌ Add nuts and seeds to their current choices.

+---

+## Question 3 of 3

+**Which recommendation is based on the U.S. Dietary Guidelines?**

+- ❌ Limit the use of oils, saturated fat, and trans fats.
+- ✅ Eat a variety of vegetables.
+- ❌ Eat more protein.
+- ❌ Avoid all gluten products.